AMENDED AND RESTATED BYLAWS 2017

 VI.
 Officers and Executive Committee

-Officers shall be nominated and voted upon at the Annual Meeting (April) of CTXVOAD.
+The term of office for officers shall be a period of two (2) years.
+Officers shall be nominated and voted upon at the Annual Meeting (April) of CTXVOAD on a biennial basis.
 The term of office for the officers shall begin immediately upon their election.

 Any member of CTXVOAD may nominate members as officers and Chairs of Standing Committees.
 Nominations must be seconded to be accepted.
 No single member will be allowed to hold more than one position on the Executive Committee.